yzhHoward/IntelliCare/readme.md

 3. Extract the embeddings from the LLMs by running the `extract_embeddings.py` file.

 4. Train the EHR encoder.
 The training code is in the `train_encoder.py` folder.
 You can modify `--backbone` in the choices to select the model that you want to train.
+We put part of the data files of GraphCare we used in `resources/graphcare/`, and you need to put other files into this folder if you select [GraphCare](https://github.com/pat-jj/GraphCare) as the EHR encoder.

 5. Train the IntelliCare model.
 The training code is in the `train_intellicare.py` folder.
 You can modify `--backbone` to select the EHR encoder.